OpenNebula/docs/source/installation_and_configuration/authentication/overview.rst

 By default, any authentication driver configured to work with OpenNebula can be used out-of-the-box with Sunstone.
 Additionally you can add a TLS-proxy to secure the Sunstone.
 See:

-- :ref:`Sunstone Authentication <sunstone>`
+- :ref:`Sunstone Authentication <sunstone_auth>`

 **c) Server Authentication**

 This method is designed to delegate the authentication process to high level tools interacting with OpenNebula.
 You'll be interested in this method if you are developing your own servers.

-OpenNebula ships with two GUI servers - :ref:`Sunstone <sunstone>` and :ref:`FireEdge <fireedge_setup>`.
+OpenNebula ships with a GUI server - :ref:`Sunstone <fireedge_setup>`.
 When a user interacts with one of them, the server authenticates the request and then forwards the requested operation to the OpenNebula Daemon.
 The forwarded requests are encrypted using a symmetric key.
 The following guide shows how to strengthen the security of these requests using X.509 certificates.
 This is especially relevant if you are running your server in a machine other than the Front-end.

 - :ref:`Cloud Servers Authentication <cloud_auth>`